WaterEquity puts capital to work to deliver universal access to safe water and sanitation.

 For investors who believe markets can deliver financial returns while solving social challenges.

-WaterEquity’s funds invest in a portfolio of enterprises in emerging markets, with a deep reach into communities living in poverty.
-Our investments help these enterprises scale, meet increasing market demand, and deliver universal access to safe water and sanitation.
+WaterEquity’s funds invest in a portfolio of financial institutions and enterprises in emerging markets—enabling them to scale, meet increasing market demand, and deliver access to safe water and sanitation.